Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

-where $n'=n-j+1$.
-If no valid assignment is possible for the $j$-th column, then the procedure restarts from the beginning with the first column (and sets $1/\mu(\mathbf{T}_i) = 0$ in \eqref{estimator} for this trial).
-Sampling from the above distribution over assignments for column $j$ can be done efficiently by dynamic programming.
+Sampling from this distribution over assignments for column $i$ can be done efficiently by dynamic programming (see Section 3.1 of~\cite{CDHL}).

-\begin{note} Chen et al.\ devised a more subtle procedure which guarantees that there will always be a suitable assignment of every column.
-We do not describe this interesting modification of the procedure, as the two procedures are equivalent for the input instances which we discuss in this paper. \end{note}
+\begin{note} The described procedure may ``get stuck'', that is, run into a situation when no valid assignment is possible for the $i$-th column.
+In such case, $1/\mu(\mathbf{T}^{(\ell)})$ is set to zero in \eqref{estimator} for this trial and the procedure moves to the next trial.
+Chen et al.\ also devised a more subtle sampling procedure for the $i$-th column which never gets stuck.
+We do not describe this interesting modification of the procedure, as the two procedures are equivalent for the input instances which we discuss in this paper.
+The reason is that for our instances even for the distribution given by \eqref{eq:sisdistr} SIS never gets stuck. \end{note}

 We now state our negative result.
 This is a simple family of examples where the SIS algorithm will grossly underestimate $|\Omega|$ unless the number of trials $t$ is exponentially large.
 Our examples will have the form $(1,1,\dots,1,d_r)$ for row sums and $(1,1,\dots,1,d_c)$ for column sums, where the number of rows is $m+1$, the number of columns is $n+1$, and we require that $m+d_r=n+d_c$.
+An important feature of our examples is that they are ``bad'' examples regardless of whether the SIS procedure constructs the table column-by-column or row-by-row.